apache/trafficcontrol/docs/source/admin/quick_howto/ciab.rst

 #.
 Start the CDN-in-a-Box stack at least once so that the x.509 self-signed :abbr:`CA (Certificate Authority)` is created.
 #.
 On the host, import and Trust the :abbr:`CA (Certificate Authority)` for your target Operating System.
 See `Trusting the Certificate Authority`_
 #.
-On the host, using either Firefox or Chrome, download the `FoxyProxy browser plugin <https://getfoxyproxy.org/>`_ which enables dynamic proxy support via URL regular expression
+On the host, using either Firefox or Chromium, download the `FoxyProxy browser plugin <https://getfoxyproxy.org/>`_ which enables dynamic proxy support via URL regular expression
 #.
 Once FoxyProxy is installed, click the Fox icon on the upper right hand of the browser window, select :guilabel:`Options`
 #.
 Once in Options Dialog, Click :guilabel:`Add New Proxy` and navigate to the General tab:
 #.
 Fill in the General tab according to the table